minuta/grail/README.md

 # Module attributes

-The gRaIL module supports a number of attributes settable individually for each protocol instance, which you may find useful.
+The gRaIL module supports a number of attributes that may be set individually for each protocol instance.
-For a complete list, consult `module/grail.cc`.
+For an full list, consult `module/grail.cc`.
+The examples in the `examples` directory show how to set attributes.
-The most current attributes are:
+At the time of writing, the gRaIL attributes are:

  - `PrintStdout` (`bool`, default `false`): Print the protocol process's stdout and stderr messages to stdout.
 Mainly useful for debugging.
- - `MayQuit` (`bool`, default: `false`): If `false`, consider it an error if the protocol's process terminates.
-Should be set `false` on server side protocol processes which are not supposed to terminate and `true` on clients that may terminate.
+ - `MayQuit` (`bool`, default: `false`): If `false`, report an error if the protocol's process terminates.
+Should be set `false` on server side protocol processes which are not supposed to terminate and to `true` on clients that may terminate.
- - `PollLoopDetection` (`bool`, default: `true`): A feature that massively increases performance if the protocol contains poll loop.
+ - `PollLoopDetection` (`bool`, default: `true`): A feature that massively increases performance via a heuristic if the protocol contains poll loop.
 Not yet documented or evaluated in any paper, so you may want to disable it for publications.
- - `EnableRouting` (`bool`, default: `true`): The protocol process may modify Linux routing tables via, e.g., netlink kernel subsystems.
+ - `EnableRouting` (`bool`, default: `true`): The protocol process may modify the simulated node's routing tables via, e.g., netlink kernel subsystems.
 If you want to disallow this, set the attribute to `false`.
  - `SyscallProcessingTime` (`ns3::Time`, default: `0s`): The system call processing time.
 If you want to be in sync with the paper, set it to `100ns`.
 Setting it to `0s` can avoid possible perfect-repeatability limitations arising from protocol-process-introduced differences in the file system between repeated simulation runs.
 If you disable the `PollLoopDetection`, consider setting `SyscallProcessingTime` to `100ns` if you encounter hangs due to poll loop behavior in emulated protocols.
  - `EnablePreloading` (`bool`, default: `true`): Enables the `no_vdso.so` feature, may be disabled if the vDSO is disabled on the simulation system.
 See the section on the vDSO below for details and background information.